 - Drug & Alcohol Testing Services of [INSER YOUR CITY NAME]

-Once you come up with a name, make sure it is not already in use.
-You can look up current business names in the local telephone book, local government offices, trade directories, the Federal Trademark Register, or listings of corporate business names from the secretary of state, or you can hire someone to do a search.
+Once you develop a name, ensure it is not already used.
+You can look up current business names in the local telephone book, local government offices, trade directories, the Federal Trademark Register, or listings of corporate business names from the secretary of state, or you can hire someone to search.

-Along with a name, many businesses also develop a logo, which provides a graphic symbol of the business.
-As with the name, your logo should be carefully developed to project the image you want for your business.
+Along with a name, many businesses also develop a logo, which provides a graphic symbol of the company.
+As with the company name, your logo should be carefully designed to project the image you want for your business.

 You may want to obtain a trademark from the U.S. Patent & Trademark Office to protect your business name and logo.

 Finding a Location

 Your choice of location can make or break your drug testing business, so put careful thought and analysis into your needs.
 This is not a decision to be made quickly or lightly.